taylorhxu/taylorhxu.github.io/about.md

 #### About this site

 This is a mainly a static site, created with Jekyll and hosted on Github.
-The site is my personal site and blog, including some of my posts on [Medium.com](https://medium.com/@taylorhxu) and other relevant works.
+The site is my personal collection of things, including some of my posts on [Medium.com](https://medium.com/@taylorhxu) and other #showerthoughts.

 #### About Me

-I am a Biomedical Engineering graduate from City, University of London, tech enthusiast, music festival goer & former London 2012 cast, I write for [The Hippo Collective](http://www.thehippocollective.com/author/taylorhxu/).
+I am a Biomedical Engineering graduate from City, University of London, tech enthusiast.

-I am currently working for J.P.
-Morgan.
+I currently work for J.P.
+Morgan as a Software Engineer.

-Previously , i worked at National Student Pride as Events Officer and Stage Manager, customer experience consultant at Adthena.
+Previously , I worked at National Student Pride as Events Officer and Stage Manager, customer experience consultant at [Adthena](https://www.adthena.com/).

 My main academic interest lies in the field of computational neuroscience & artificial intelligence applications for improved biomedical engineering, and also I enjoy photography, travelling, and language learning.